-As a reviewer of a pull request, you can suggest a small change to the code by leaving a suggestion right inside the comment or task itself.
+As a reviewer of a pull request, you can suggest a small change to the code by leaving a suggestion right inside the comment itself.
 If you have write access to the source repository, you can commit the suggested change directly in the pull request without further action.

 To create a pull request suggestion: